Data-Mining-CS568/NG-DBSCAN/README.md

 	- It will create old_epsilon_graph.txt, old_clusters.txt, old_points.txt and this will constitute our database.

-	- To plot the clusters for the points present in database, we will run the following command:
+	- To plot the clusters for the points present in database, we will run the following command.
+Here <image_name> refers to the image name for saving that image.
-		- python3 clusters_generator.py 0
+		- python3 clusters_generator.py 0 <image_name>

 </details>